-Included: VAT, Fuel Surcharge, Drinking Water, Tea & Coffee, Welcome Cocktails, Full-Board Meal Plan (All meals), Snacks, Land Excursions, Naturalist Guide, Beach Towels, Cabin Towels.
+Included: VAT, Fuel Surcharge, Drinking Water, Tea & Coffee, Welcome Cocktails, Full-Board Meal Plan (All meals), Snacks, Land Excursions, Naturalist Guide, Snorkel Gear, Beach Towels, Cabin Towels.

 Required Extras: National Park Fees (100 USD per trip), Port Fees, Visas and Fees (20 USD).

 Optional Extras: Gratuities, Airport Transfer, Hotel Transfer, Local Flights, Alcoholic Beverages, Soft drinks, Kayaks (18 USD per day).

 Book now, pay later: You can easily place your booking online.
 We will then hold the spaces for you and you can confirm with a payment later.